Beat Grögli: Views

 In May 2025, Grögli expressed optimism about the eventual ordination of women, without advocating for the practice.
 As bishop-elect, he affirmed that although he considered the theological arguments against the ordination of women to be "weak", he nevertheless recognized that the wider issue was "complex" and emphasised his loyalty to Rome.

 In a personal statement after his election, Grögli expressed his support for synodality in the Catholic Church.
 In a July 2025 interview, he said he was willing to bless same-sex couples, stating that a blessing is "not a church political manifestation".
-He also expressed disapproval of the Tridentine Mass as "not evolving" and that groups which celebrate it in his diocese (namely the FSSP and the SSPX) have "separated themselves from the larger community".
+He also expressed disapproval of the Tridentine Mass as "not evolving" and that groups which celebrate it in his diocese (namely the SSPX) have "separated themselves from the larger community".
 At the same time, he has noted his appreciation for Eastern Rite liturgies, saying that it takes him "into another dimension" despite the language barrier.

 Grögli has a special devotion to Ignatius of Loyola and to the Basilica of Santa Maria in Trastevere in Rome.